Isolation and Quarantine Guidance

 - Only one person will be assigned to a room and roommates will not be allowed.

-- If a student checks-out of their assigned room prior to the conclusion of their quarantine or isolation time, the student is ineligible to be assigned to another room.
+- If a student checks-out of their assigned room prior to the conclusion of their isolation time, the student is ineligible to be assigned to another room.

-- The room rental rate and meals through UND Dining will be paid for by UND (or meal plan).
+- The room rental rate will be paid for by UND.
 Students are responsible for any additional charges incurred during their stay.

-- Students are expected not to use any of the amenities or common spaces including laundry rooms, common spaces, exercise rooms, etc.
+- Students are expected not to utilize any of the amenities or common spaces including common areas, exercise rooms, etc.

 Employees

-Employees who meet NDDoH criteria for isolation or quarantine will not be allowed on UND property or in UND workspaces (campus) during their isolation or quarantine period.
+Employees who meet CDC criteria for isolation will not be allowed on UND property or in UND workspaces (campus) during their isolation period.

 Should I isolate or quarantine?